fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 window.onload = init
 ```

-The init function is triggered when the page loads, and immediately checks to see if the user has logged in (using the login helper).
-If the user has not logged in with Flux, the "login" div is revealed via showLogin and an event handler is added to let us know when the login button is clicked.
+The `init` function is triggered when the page loads, and immediately checks to see if the user has logged in (using the login helper).
+If the user has not logged in with Flux, the "login" div is revealed via `showLogin` and an event handler is added to let us know when the login button is clicked.
 Upon clicking the login button, your user will be taken to Flux to authenticate and authorize access to your app.

 You're ready to run your app!
-For the purposes of this tutorial, we'll use a simple command line server for Node called "http-server".
+For the purposes of this tutorial, we'll use a simple command line server for Node called ["http-server"](https://github.com/indexzero/http-server).
 However, you should feel free to run whatever you're comfortable with.
 Assuming you have Node installed, use npm to install the server:

 ```
 $ npm install http-server -g
 ```

-After the you have http-server installed, navigate to the directory containing index.html, and start the server:
+After the you have http-server installed, navigate to the directory containing `index.html`, and start the server:

 ```
 $ http-server